Our host Clarke Gayford has been here 5 times and the FISH OF THE DAY film crew three times.

 Niueans are the friendliest folk on the planet and all 1100 of them living on the island will leave a mark on your visit.
-From the compulsory wave to every car that passes to the conversations on the street.
-It's safe and, for an island of its size, there is a remarkable amount of things to do.
-You'll have plenty of opportunity to just that because here in Niue your cell phone wont roam.
-So exploring rather than face booking is what this destination is all about.
+From the compulsory wave to every car that passes to the conversations on the street ,it’s safe, and, for an island of its size, there is a remarkable amount of things to do.
+You’ll have plenty of opportunity to do just that because here in Niue your cell phone wont roam – so exploring rather than face booking is what this destination is all about.
 Over there winter (tourist season) expect temperatures are around 20-28 degrees Celsius.

 The islanders are Polynesian and of mainly Samoan and Tongan ancestry.
 There are 14 main villages on the island and Niue’s less than 1100 residents enjoy dual citizenship, as a self-governing nation in free association with New Zealand.
 They are bilingual, speaking both Niuean and English.